Publications And Reporting: Policies and Guidelines

 The National Sea Grant Office requires certain reports for research projects that NJSGC is obligated to file on your behalf.
 These reports include a progress report, a final report, and an annual report (also referred to as the PIER report).
 If, for any reason, the project is terminated before the stated contract date, a final report and an annual report (PIER) is still required.

 Templates for the progress and annual report can be found on NJSGC’s website.
 A template for the annual (PIER) report will be sent to all Principal Investigators in advance of each year’s annual reporting deadline.
-In all cases, reports must be submitted electronically as an email attachment to NJSGC’s Administrative Assistant (732-872-1300 x10).
+In all cases, reports must be submitted electronically as an email attachment to NJSGC’s Program Associate (732-872-1300 x10).

 PENALTIES FOR LATE REPORTING